Aliza-Ahsan/CodeCloneDetection/README.md

 # CodeCloneDetection
+**In large-scale software development, it is common for developers to copy and reuse existing pieces of code.
+While this practice may accelerate development, it also introduces the problem of code cloning—the presence of duplicated or highly similar code segments within or across software systems.
+Cloned code fragments can lead to several issues:
+● Bug Propagation: A bug in the original code is likely to be present in all its clones.
+● Maintenance Overhead: Any update to a cloned segment must be replicated consistently.
+● Code Bloat: Duplicated code increases the overall size and complexity of the codebase.
+To address these issues, this research proposes a deep learning-based framework that integrates transformer-based embeddings with sequence modeling and attention mechanisms.
+The goal is to overcome the semantic limitations of traditional token-based methods, reduce the complexity of  tree-based approaches, and eliminate the practicality issues of graph-based models.
+By combining CodeBERT and Word2Vec embeddings with attention and BiLSTM layers, the proposed system offers a more accurate, scalable, and semantically aware solution for detecting all types of code clones.**

 Our code clone detection system follows a structured deep learning pipeline composed of five main layers.
 Each layer plays a specific role in transforming raw code into meaningful predictions.